dotnet/runtimelab/src/docs/process-binding.md

 2. Aggregate information about that entity
 3. Select a factory to create a handler for that entity
 4. The handler will generate a context object for handling that entity
-5. Execute a series of steps through the handler that will do work apropriate for each step
+5. Execute a series of steps through the handler that will do work appropriate for each step
 6. Aggregate the result and generate as needed

 Handlers will contain factories for handling sub steps, if needed.